 Create your own, original library of icons using Adobe Illustrator or another program.

-- Create 20 original icons.
+- Create a library of original icons.

 - Use a common theme for your icons (e.g., health care, gaming, social media, camping, automotive, mathematics, science, education).